mzlogin/vim-markdown-toc/README.md

     The maximum level of headings to be included in the table of contents.

+13. `g:vmt_list_flag_min_width`

+    no default value

+    The minimum width of the list flag, fill with spaces if necessary.

 ## Screenshots

 * [online demo in English][5]